miguelammatos/Kollaps/README.md

 # Deploy experiment
 docker stack deploy -c topology.yaml kollaps_example

-# Open a browser and navigate to localhost:8088
+# Open a browser and navigate to http://127.0.0.1:8088/
 # Click `start` when all experiments are `ready`

+# Remove the experiment
+docker stack rm kollaps_example
 ```

 ### Cite the work